BroadviewQueens/Speech2Text/README.md

 Step 11:
 Copy index_from_microphone.html, microsoft.cognitiveservices.speech.sdk.bundle.js, token.php from https://github.com/BroadviewQueens/Speech2Text to the local folder used in the previous step.
-Update the key for Speech2Text and Text Analytics at the appropriate places.
+Update the key and endpoint for Text Analytics at the appropriate places.
 Save the file.

 Step 12:
 Open GitHub Desktop and commit the changes, push the local commit by clicking "Push origin"